scherma/periscope/README.md

 # Periscope installation

-Currently only tested with CentOS 7
+Working with CentOS 8:
-- Run `install.sh` as root (_N.B. this uses 'curl https://abc | bash -' as this is the method provided by NodeJS to install the Node repos_)
+- Run `install.sh` as root
 - Supply a database password and account name of the user __Periscope__ will be running as
-- After installation, run `node /usr/local/unsafehex/periscope/api/node_modules/nodemon/bin/nodemon.js /usr/local/unsafehex/periscope/api/bin/www` to start the server

 # Periscope API reference